-• Cover up with clothing.
-Wear garments with a high neckline (or a bandana

-- around the neck), long sleeves, and long pants. - Use a DEET-containing insect repellent (such as Off Deep Woods) on exposed skin AND permethrin, an insecticide, on clothing. - Avoid shiny jewelry and perfumed cosmetics, as they attract mosquitos. - If travelling on your own, choose accommodations with tidy grounds and air conditioning or with windows having well-fitting screens.
-Use mosquito netting elsewhere. - Avoid local preventatives.
+- Cover up with clothing.
+Wear lightweight garments with a high neckline (or a bandana around the neck), long sleeves, long pants, socks, and closed-toe shoes. - Use a DEET-containing insect repellent (such as "Deep Woods" Off) on exposed skin AND permethrin, an insecticide, on clothing. - Avoid shiny jewelry and perfumed cosmetics, as they attract mosquitos. - If travelling on your own, choose accommodations with tidy grounds and air conditioning or with windows having well-fitting screens.
+Use mosquito netting elsewhere. - Avoid local preventives.
 Many are unproven, such as mosquito coils or Avon Skin-So-Soft.
 While these are popular folklore insect repellents in the U.S., they perform poorly in scientific studies.